0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 title: **lost in translation** 1:1:12-13
 And now I'm givin' up (You will show)
 So don't you ever stop (How you love)
+You're my only one
+You're my only one
 ```

 Yet again, another first occurrence of a theme of the album occurs: the difficulty of leaving behind an abusive relationship.
 The protagonist, after such a long time, is starting to debate on giving up on the remaining feelings he has for the abuser and to move on.
 Unfortunately, the background voice of his mind immediately pulls him back into the cycle.
 He yearns for love as the manifestation of his abuser orders him to show how much he loves her.
 Even after she is nearly gone, he feels bound by a duty to obey her every command.
 In her absence, however, he continues to invent this commands as a guidance that is deeply engrained into his conscious.